deepfakes/faceswap/INSTALL.md

 - **A powerful GPU**
     - Currently, Nvidia GPUs are fully supported
     - More modern AMD GPUs are supported on Linux through ROCm.
-    - M-series Macs are supported through Tensorflow-Metal
+    - M-series Macs are supported using Metal
     - If using an Nvidia GPU, then it needs to support at least CUDA Compute Capability 3.5.
 (Release 1.0 will work on Compute Capability 3.0)
       To see which version your GPU supports, consult this list: https://developer.nvidia.com/cuda-gpus Desktop cards later than the 7xx series are most likely supported.